Liam Hemsworth Reportedly ‘Heartbroken’ By Pics Of Miley Cyrus Kissing Kaitlynn Carter

 “Liam is one of the kindest, gentlest people out there.
 Him being wild or drunk or deadbeat is absolutely ridiculous,” a source said.

-On the other hand, people close to Cyrus claim that “Miley was not unfaithful” and said that the reports that their marriage ended because of her partying are “a bunch of bulls**t.”
+On the other hand, people close to Cyrus claim that “Miley was not unfaithful” and said that any report that their marriage ended because of her partying is “a bunch of bulls**t.”

-On that, it seems that both sides agree – several sources told Page Six that neither person cheated on the other during their brief marriage and that they absolutely didn’t have an open marriage.
+On that, it seems that both sides agree.
+Several sources told Page Six that neither person cheated on the other during their brief marriage and that they absolutely didn’t have an open marriage.

-A source close to Cyrus said that she is trying to take the high road during the break-up and that things are challenging because the couple has been together on and off for over 10 years.
+A source close to Cyrus said that she is trying to take the high road during the breakup and that things are challenging because the couple has been together on and off for over 10 years.